 For travellers using an expired passport, it must be recent enough to confirm identity and nationality without ambiguity.
 While the CTA generally simplifies travel between the UK and Ireland, it is advisable to carry valid identification to avoid any potential complications.

-- goods that they plan to sell in the UK
+- goods you plan to sell in the UK

 UK passport validity FAQs